elena19m/cloud-courses/website/docs/common/ldap/_ldap_cockpit.md

  4. Confirm the creation by clicking on `Create`.

 After creating the organizational unit, it will appear under the `Suffix Tree` in the new hierarchy.
-In order to create a new user, we will go the the `People` organizational unit's settings and click the `New ...` button.
+In order to create a new user, we will go the `People` organizational unit's settings and click the `New ...` button.

 ![389 directory server OU entry menu](./assets/cockpit-389-ds-ou-menu.jpg)